 Ergonomic mice are carefully designed by taking into account factors like weight distribution, posture, pressure points, and others.

 Before you find out, let’s talk about the things that make them special.
 One of the recognizable features of an ergonomic mouse is its contoured shape.

 Unlike ordinary mice that don’t pay close attention to details especially shape, an ergonomic mouse has a form factor that makes it fit perfectly in your hand.
 It feels as though the mouse is specially made for you.

 With this contoured design, every part of your hand rests comfortably upon it, which eventually reduces strain.
 These mice are also responsive although this feature isn’t exclusive to ergonomic mice.

-- The Most Ergonomic Gaming Mice for 2021
+- The Most Ergonomic Gaming Mice in 2022

 - ZLOT Vertical Gaming Mouse, Wired RGB Ergonomic USB Joystick Programmable Laser Gaming Mice, 6+1 Design, 11 Buttons,1000 Hz Max Polling Rate, 10000 Max DPI